German virus death toll tops 50,000 even as infections sink

 “The increase is simply linked to the fact that the case numbers went up so much,” he said.

 New infections peaked in December.
 On Friday, the Robert Koch Institute reported 17,862 new cases, down from 22,368 a week ago.
 Germany’s total so far is a bit over 2.1 million.
 The number of new cases per 100,000 residents over seven days stood at 115.3, after reaching nearly 200 a month ago.
 It’s still well above the government’s target of a maximum 50.

 Germany’s current lockdown was extended this week until Feb.
 14 amid concern about the possible impact of virus mutations such as the one first detected in England.

 Authorities are trying to encourage more people to work from home, thus reducing the numbers who use public transport.
+Restaurants, bars, sports and leisure facilities have been closed since early November.
+Schools and nonessential shops followed in mid-December, and professional sports events are taking place without spectators.

-Merkel says everyone in Germany will be offered a vaccination by the end of the summer.
+Merkel says everyone in Germany will be offered a vaccination by late September.
 There has been frustration with the slow start to vaccinations; by Wednesday, 1.32 million people had received a first dose.